katebron/Moby_dick/chapter/071-jeroboams-story.md

 apparently making a passage to some other ground, the *Pequod* could not hope to reach her.
 So the signal was set to see what response would be made.

-Here be it said, that like the vessels of military marines, the ships of the American Whale Flock have each a private signal; all which signals being collected in a book with the names of the respective vessels attached, every captain is provided with it.
+Here be it *said*, that like the vessels of military marines, the ships of the American Whale Flock have each a private signal; all which signals being collected in a book with the names of the respective vessels attached, every captain is provided with it.
 Thereby, the whale commanders are enabled to